📋 In this article

 Do

-- Include a handwritten card — the card is often as valued as the gift
+- Include a handwritten card — often as valued as the gift

-- John Lewis, M&S or Selfridges gift vouchers are widely appreciated
+- John Lewis, M&S or Selfridges gift vouchers widely appreciated

 Avoid

-- Very expensive gifts in professional or new relationships — can create awkward obligation
+- Very expensive gifts in new relationships — creates awkward obligation

-- Cheap, clearly generic gifts — thoughtlessness is noticed
+- Cheap, generic gifts — thoughtlessness is noticed

 United States 🇺🇸